SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_changes.md

 <!-- MR 10.4.0 - FR 10.4.1 -->

-The newly added *VerifyNoObsoleteApiDeployed* prerequisite will check whether the *APIDeployment* soft-launch flag is active and whether APIs are deployed.
+When you upgrade DataMiner from a version older than 10.4.0 to a version from 10.4.0 onwards, the newly added *VerifyNoObsoleteApiDeployed* prerequisite will check whether the *APIDeployment* soft-launch flag is active and whether APIs are deployed.
 If so, the prerequisite will fail and return a link to the following page:

 - [Upgrade fails because of VerifyNoObsoleteApiDeployed.dll prerequisite](xref:KI_Upgrade_fails_VerifyNoObsoleteApiDeployed_prerequisite)